 You will need a first class or good upper second class honours degree in an area such as comparative literature, languages, English, philosophy, classics, and history.
 Knowledge of one or more languages other than English is desirable, though presently not a pre-requisite.
 Applications from graduates from other countries are welcome.
-Where English is not your first language, you will need to be highly proficient in English for academic purposes.

 Months of entry